klukoff/developer-documents/Microdata/App Microdata.en.md

 ### class

 If `class` includes `snp-app-download` type, the SnapPea client will use `packageName` and `softwareVersion` to check if the user already has a previous version of the app installed.
-If yes, then `snp-app-download` will be updated to `snp-app-update` (update available) or `snp-app-downloaded` (already download)
+If yes, then `snp-app-download` will be updated to `snp-app-update` (update available) or `snp-app-downloaded` (already downloaded)

 ### *\[itemprop=name]